FlyinPancake/envmgr/README.md

 - [ ] More integrations (e.g., AWS, GCP, Azure)
 - [ ] Plugin system
 - [ ] Performance tests and budgets

+## Security

+envmgr is still experimental software.
+If you believe you've found a security issue, please follow the guidance in our [security policy](./SECURITY.md).
+We'll review reports on a best-effort basis until a stable v1 release is available.